 RecognizeGood presented the 55th RecognizeGood® Legend award to Carole Price of Hospice Austin in a ceremony at Hospice Austin’s Christopher House (2820 E Martin Luther King Jr Blvd, Austin, TX 78702), beginning at 12:00 pm on Friday, April 1, 2016.
 As part of the award presentation, Hospice Austin received a $1,000 pay-it-forward donation from RecognizeGood in Carole’s name.

-As a 2016 Legend, Carole is now eligible to participate in RecognizeGood’s Say Thanks Austin campaign, an annual event which presents the Austin area with a unique opportunity to say “thank you” to a group of remarkable individuals who contribute their time and talents to our community.
+As a 2016 Legend, Carole is now eligible to participate in RecognizeGood’s Say Thanks Austin campaign.
+This annual event presents the Austin area with a unique opportunity to say “thank you”.
+Participants are a group of remarkable individuals who contribute their time and talents to our community.
 The participant with the most Thank You votes receives a pay-it-forward donation of $10,000 to the nonprofit of their choice.